 Note: crossmacro group membership allows the client to talk to the daemon socket.

-The daemon service user needs device access for /dev/input/event* and /dev/uinput
+The daemon service user keeps device access separately for /dev/input/event* and /dev/uinput

-(typically via input and, on some distros, uinput groups).
+(typically via input and, on some distros, uinput supplementary groups).
+Normal users should only need membership in crossmacro to talk to the daemon socket in daemon-backed mode.

 AppImage Setup (Portable Linux)